Classic

 or up on deck

-will tell more than the headlines
+tell more than the headlines

 about the one you’ll become.